-Jim Daly: John, last time we started a great conversation about how men particularly are often clams.
+Jim Daly: John, last time we started a great conversation about how men particularly um … are often clams.
 You know, we don’t really respond.
-We just clam up, which I think is a great description of us, not always.
+We uh … just clam up, which I think is a great description of us-- not always.
 We know there’s the exception.

-John: And does Jean stop you at some point and say, “Hey?”
+John: And does Jean stop you at some point—

-Jim: No, I mean half the time I’m sure she doesn’t know I’ve kinda tuned out, ‘cause I can keep the game face on but it’s true.
-But it’s true and today we want to talk about not the recrimination of the way we’re wired, but how do we use our wiring in such a way that is productive in our marriages.
+Jim: --half the time I’m sure she doesn’t know I’ve kinda tuned out, ‘cause I can keep the game face on but it’s true.
+And today we want to talk about not the recrimination of the way we’re wired, but how do we use our wiring in such a way that is productive in our marriages.
 And that’s the way I like to look at this and we have a wonderful guest today.

 David: Thank you.